jacobemery/linux1-ansible-lab/instructions/3_mac_connect.md

 ## Follow these steps to connect to your virtual server via Secure Shell (SSH) on Mac using the Terminal.
 * If you haven't provisioned your virtual server yet, see [step 2](./2_provision.md) for instructions.
 * If you're a Windows user, go [here](./3_windows_connect.md) instead.
-1) Get your IP address for your virtual server [here](https://linuxone.cloud.marist.edu/#/instance) from IBM LinuxONE Community Cloud.
+1) Get the IP address of your virtual server [here](https://linuxone.cloud.marist.edu/#/instance) from IBM LinuxONE Community Cloud.
 2) Open the 'Terminal' application.
 It can be found in 'Finder' under 'Applications/Utilities':

 ![Terminal-Finder](../images/Terminal-Finder.png)